 1. Go to System > Events and add a rule.

-2. Name the rule "Gatekeeper".

-3. In the list of conditions, under Application, select the Object Analytics scenario.
+2. Name the rule Gatekeeper.
+3. In the list of conditions, under Applications, select Motion Guard: Gate profile (Thermal).
 4. In the list of actions, under Preset positions, select Go to preset position.

-5. Select a Video channel.

-6. Select the Preset position.

-7. To make the camera wait a while before it returns to the home position, set a time for Home timeout.
+5. Under Video channel, select Camera 1.
+6. Under Preset position, select Gate position.
+7. Select Home timeout and set the duration for the camera to stay in the gate position (wait at least 30 seconds before returning to home position).
 8. Click Save.